healthykitchen101/healthykitchen101.com/electric-skillets/reviews/presto/presto-foldaway-electric-skillet-06857.md

 Dishwasher-Safe: Yes

 The tempered glass lid is dishwasher-safe (+4).
 It has a steel handle but no steam vent since the pan has a pouring spout (+2).
-It has metal edging which is common enough but it doesn’t fit the pan as tightly as some other skillets we’ve seen (+1).
+It has metal edging which is common enough, but it doesn’t fit the pan as tightly as some other skillets we’ve seen (+1).

 ### 9.0 - Base